tarakbluru/TeZ/README.md

 Bracket/OCO order This Helps in scaling out the position.

 Trade Manager Window - Toggle functionality - when TM window is open, you can hide it by clicking the 'TM' Button again.
+While in Trademanager window, it can be hidden by clicking on 'Hide TM' button

 Difference between Sqoff in main window and 0% exposure in partial square off
 1. When sqoff in main window is clicked, waiting orders are cancelled.